 There are a couple of inconsistencies in the recording of marital status in consecutive censuses.
 For example Eliza Basley was recorded as a widow in 1881 and a spinster in 1891; similarly Mary Chutoy was unmarried in 1861 and a widow ten years later.
 The former is probably correct as Mary was living on Back Lane Brentford in 1851, and was then recorded as an unmarried char woman aged 48.

-Mary Narroway and Ann Richardson are the longest recorded residents found so far, each being resident for over 20 years.
-However none of the women recorded in the 1911 census were still in the almshouse 28 years later in 1939.
+Mary Narroway, Ann Richardson and Emma Jane Sheppard are the longest recorded residents found so far, each being resident for over 20 years.
+None of the women recorded in the 1921 census were still in the almshouse 18 years later in 1939.

 Almswoman Judith Rand has an unusual name which makes it easier to locate her before she appears as an almswoman in 1901, age 76, a widow, born Plumstead in Norfolk.
 In 1891 she was living in Brentford, age 67, with her husband, William Rand, 76.
-William's birthplace was Southchurch Essex, suggesting his widow's eligibility for a place was based on her residence in the town.
-They were both were 'living on relief' - William was unable to work due to old age, infirmity or perhaps shortage of work.
+William's birthplace was Southchurch Essex and they were both were 'living on relief' - William was unable to work due to old age, infirmity or perhaps shortage of work.
 His death was registered around 5 years later in 1896 and presumably this is when Judith moved into the almshouse.
 She died in 1906 so may have spent ten years there.

 The sole Irish-born almswoman, Harriet Newton, proved more of a challenge to trace.
 In 1911 she claimed to have been born in Waterford and to have had 14 children, of whom 9 survived.
 Searches of the census found a Harriet Newton born in Scotland of about the right age; she was living with her husband John in Nelson Row, Old Brentford in 1881 and they had moved to The Ham by 1891.
 Harriet remained here in 1901 but by then her husband, John Newton, an army pensionser who was born in Staffordshire, had died.
 Harriet was consistent about her birthplace being Scotland throughout.
 Was this the same Harriet Newton who professed to be Irish in 1911?
-If so it would again seem her residence in Brentford made her eligible for a place.
+In any case, her residence in Brentford made her eligible for a place.

 It will be interesting to see whether the Ferry Lane Almshouses reveal any further insights...